 - Private Landowners with upscale Guide Services, Hunting Clubs

 Check out jobs listed at The Wildlife Society to learn about opportunities and salary scales.
 Sometimes a graduate degree may be required for your dream-job.
 Have a plan and start the journey!

 Arkansas Institutions Offering Wildlife-Related Degrees

-The School of Forestry and Natural Resources offers Bachelor of Science in Natural Resources Management with options for wildlife management and conservation, forestry, geospatial science, communications in natural resources, and environmental science.
+The College of Forestry, Agriculture and Natural Resources offers Bachelor of Science in Natural Resources Management with options for wildlife management and conservation, forestry, geospatial science, communications in natural resources, and environmental science.
 Also offered is a Bachelor of Science in Land Surveying, Associate of Applied Science in Forest Technology, and Associate of Science in Land Surveying Technology.
 Graduate degrees are also offered.

 Located in Russellville, this program offers Bachelor and Master of Science degrees in Fisheries and Wildlife Sciences.